-A range of non-surgical treatment options are available for marionette lines.
+A range of non-surgical treatment options is available for marionette lines.

-The dermal fillers address thew root cause of why the lines are caused, addressing the volume loss.
+The dermal fillers address the root cause of why the lines are caused, addressing the volume loss.

 A dermal filler is quick to administer and can target very specific areas of the face.

-Different dermal fillers are available and the skill of practitioner lies in knowing which one will be most effective – or if an alternate treatment might be better.
+Different dermal fillers are available and the skill of the practitioner lies in knowing which one will be most effective – or if an alternative treatment might be better.

-Juvederm can address deep lines and wrinkles, helping to make the skin more plump and creating a youthful appearance.
+Juvederm can address deep lines and wrinkles, helping to make the skin plumper and creating a youthful appearance.

 Restylane would be an option when the lines are more active – they change dynamically as we move the mouth.